 Fold3 has a number of records available that can be searched, as does Ancestry, that can add to this initial information.
 Look at all records mentioning your ancestor, not just the records that pertain directly to them.
 These records where they were witnesses for another person can provide greater detail on the events these men experienced.

 After researching Richmond and the Second Seminole War, I found that 1) he first served in the 7th Florida Militia, Long’s Co. as a private and then in his brother’s company 1st Regiment Florida Militia, Capt Barrow’s Mounted Co. as a 2nd Sergeant.
 2) he received a land grant in Escambia Co, FL and sold it to John M. Robertson.
 3) Reviewing the list of privates in Barrow’s Co. tells me I have a number of other ancestors to research in more detail.
 Being a curious family historian, I now want to know where these two companies were stationed during the war and what they might have been involved in.
 I have more ancestors to research and I would like to know more about John M. Robertson.
 Is he a stranger or somehow related to the family?

 I hope this encourages you to dig into your ancestor’s lives while doing genealogy and begin to sense what they experienced.
 Don’t just collect names from “shaky leaves” or Ancestry Public Member Trees and assume it is correct (I don’t find a lot of it is, sourcing is seriously lacking.
 And those leafs don’t always connect you to the right John Smith!) or look your ancestor up in the census, record the info, and feel you are done because you can create a tree with names on it.
-If you are wanting to know who you are by looking at what your ancestors brought to your being, you need to do real research and put some life to their lives as seen from today.
+If you are wanting to know who you are by looking at what your ancestors brought to your being, you need to do real research and put some life into their lives as seen from today.